itsmostafa/certified-aws-developer-associate-notes/2-aws-deep-dive/monitoring-and-audit/xray.md

 ### X-Ray's internal magic
 - X-Ray service collects data from all the different services
 - Service map is computed from all the segments and traces
-- X-Ray is graphical, so even non technical people can help troubleshoot
+- X-Ray is graphical, so even non-technical people can help troubleshoot

 ### AWS X-Ray Troubleshooting
 - If X-Ray is not working on EC2: